ibm-cloud-docs/schematics/cli-reference.md

 #### Using the payload file
 {: #inv-create-payload}

 You can provide a payload file to specify certain parameters for the `inventory create` command.
 Then, you pass the file name to the command by using the `--file` command option.
 {: shortdesc}

+You need to replace the `<...>` placeholders with the actual values.
+For example, `"<INVENTORY_NAME>"` as "myinventory".
+{: note}

 **Syntax**